housujuan123/Logo4500/README.md

 ![example](Visualization_Comparison.png)

 ## Download Dataset
 This dataset can be obtained by sending a request email to us.
-Specifically, the researchers interested in it should download and fill up this [Agreement Form](https://github.com/housujuan123/Logo4500/blob/main/Agreement%20and%20Disclaimer.pdf) and send it back to us (327484632@qq.com; Email title: Logo4500 dataset request).
+Specifically, the researchers interested in it should download and fill up this [Agreement Form](https://github.com/housujuan123/Logo4500/blob/main/Agreement%20and%20Disclaimer.pdf) and send it back to us (sujuanhou@sdnu.edu.cn; Email title: Logo4500 dataset request).
 We will then send you the download instructions.

 ## Code & Trained Models
 You can download codes and trained models from [here](https://github.com/housujuan123/WAANet).